robliou/bit-test/README.md

 ## Description

 To accomplish this feat, I
-* used Typescript, VanillaJS and RegEx to wrote detection functions for each of the Digit patterns  (~100)
+* used Typescript, VanillaJS and RegEx to write detection functions for each of the Digit patterns  (~100)
-* used TS-Mocha and Chai to write 100+ tests in order to ensure accuracy of detection functions
+* used TS-Mocha and Chai to write 100+ tests in order to ensure the accuracy of detection functions

 Full requirements and instructions available [here](https://gist.github.com/renzholy/f857b464518e0cf97549a3aee141bd74).

-** Note- To further capture potential errors, an additional 100+ tests could've been written, but due to other work commitments and time constraints, this will have to suffice for now.
+** Note- To further capture potential errors, an additional 100+ tests could've been written, but due to prior work commitments and time constraints, this will suffice for now.

 ## Getting Started